pixora-app/pixora/README.md

 A: Yes!
 We use end-to-end encryption for cloud backups, secure storage on your device, and never access your photos without permission.

 **Q: Can I migrate from Google Photos?**
 A: Yes!
-Simply download your photos from Google Photos and they'll automatically appear in Pixora.
+Simply download your photos from Google Photos, and they'll automatically appear in Pixora.

 ---